Courses

 • Social Inquiry II

-• MET CJ 305: Violence in the Family
+• MET CJ 305: Family and Intimate Partner Violence

 This course will look at American family violence across the life span including child abuse, teen dating violence, wife battering and elder abuse.
 Physical, emotional and sexual abuse will be examined.
 We will consider how family violence differs by class and ethnic group and its differential impact on women.
 Institutional responses to family violence in the legal, medical and social service systems will be included as well as the role played by the women's shelter movement.
 Ideological supports for family violence in gender expectations, religious teaching and the media will also be studied.